aholmesaxway/amplifysharedservices-open-docs/.github/pull_request_template.md

 * [ ] Passes the Markdown linter rules (automated via CI check)
 * [ ] Does not contain broken links
 * [ ] Is discoverable and navigable

-## Checklist for mergers

-_This section is to be filled out by project maintainers only._

-Before merging this PR, please make sure:

-* [ ] You have applied a size label (unless this work is tracked in the ReadMeFirst JIRA project)
-* [ ] You have applied a production label if this needs a manual push to Zoomin
-* [ ] You have added it to the correct GitHub project
-* [ ] You have added it to the correct Sprint milestone
-* [ ] You have appended a `fixes` line to this description if this PR fixes a specific GitHub issue
-* [ ] You have added a new collection to Netlify CMS config (static/admin/config.js) if required (new doc sections)
-* [ ] You have updated the Zoomin classification file if required (new AMPC topics)